Is Chegg Legit? Honest Review of Pricing and Risks

 Does Chegg offer refunds?

 Chegg’s published policy gives no guaranteed money-back window, but support will issue refunds in some cases.
 Contact billing within a few days of the charge, document the cancellation timestamp, and reference the 2024 FTC settlement if you hit resistance.
-We received a partial refund within five business days during testing.
+A partial refund within about a week is a realistic outcome when you push.

 How does Chegg compare to ChatGPT for homework?